This Website is Completely Solar Powered! - Springfield, OH - Read it and Weep

-Baby chickens the night before the raccoons slaughtered them.
+These are what baby chickens look like the night before the raccoons slaughtered them.

 A chicken-scratch note appeared to say, "Eat More Raccoon".

-Upon further investigation it was found that raccoons are edible to us too! (google said it).
+Upon further investigation it was found that raccoons are edible to us too!
+Yandex said it

 On year three, along came this lesson:

-Where I live, there seems to be no mice whatsoever, not even in the chicken coop; except for once.
+Where I live, there seems to be no mice whatsoever, not even in the chicken coop; 'cept for once

 One day, it was witnessed that a mouse was seen in there, and not just one!

 What tipped me off was the amount of chicken food that was being consumed.

 At the time, my mom just happened to be up here visiting (she stayed in the house of course),